AI in banking

 Where to start

-You don't need to deploy all five at once.
+Q: Do I need to deploy all five AI agent use cases at once?

-The key is starting somewhere.
-Banks that wait for perfect conditions stay stuck in pilot mode.
-Banks that deploy, learn, and expand build compounding advantages.
+A: Starting somewhere and learning fast.
+Banks that wait for perfect conditions stay stuck in pilot mode while competitors build compounding advantages.

 AI agents aren't coming to banking.
 They're here.
 The question is whether your bank is deploying them - or watching competitors do it first.